 8. After completing the descriptive fields, you will be prompted to upload your thesis from the computer.
 When the form is complete, you should click the "Submit" button.
 Once clicked, the button text changes from "Submit" to "Processing."
 If the upload succeeds, your browser will display a confirmation page.
 If there is a problem, you will be prompted to correct the error.
 The upload process may take several minutes depending on the size of the file, so please be patient.

-If you need help using SCARAB, please contact Christina Bell, batesscarab@bates.edu in Ladd Library.
+If you need help using SCARAB, please contact Krystie Wilfong or Laura Conforte at batesscarab@bates.edu in Ladd Library.

 Oral Examination